Employee Engagement in Healthcare: Losing Medical Staff by the Minute? Here’s How to Keep Them Happy

 If you go in with an expectation to work hard and make a decent living, you’ll probably be OK.
 However, if you expect to save and improve lives, including your own, you might end up disappointed.

 Healthcare practitioners run a high risk of on-the-job burnout.
 In 2014, two MDs, Thomas Bodenheimer and Christine Sinsky, published a study of burnout symptoms among primary care physicians and their staff.
+One way to mitigate these challenges is by using intranet software for healthcare businesses to streamline communication and reduce administrative burdens.
 Here’s what they found:

 “The wide gap between societal expectations and professional reality has set the stage for 46% of US physicians to experience symptoms of burnout.
 Widespread across specialties, burnout is especially prevalent among emergency department physicians, general internists, neurologists, and family physicians.
 In a 2014 survey, 68% of family physicians and 73% of general internists would not choose the same specialty if they could start their careers anew.”1